nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: There are 2 files used for storage, `./data/nuscents.txt` and `./data/hmac`.
+**A**: There are 2 files used for storage, `./data/nuscents.txt` and `./data/budget.txt`.
 Copy both files over to the target computer.

 **Q**: What happens if I modify the storage file ?

-**A**: The application is programmed to exit immediately if it detects that the storage file has been tampered with.
-You will either need to revert the storage file back to the last known 'good state', or delete both the `./data/nuscents.txt` and `./data/hmac` files and run the program again.
-Note that deleting the files will cause a loss of previously stored data.
+**A**: The application is programmed to handle modification of the storage file, however, no support is guaranteed if you choose to do so.
+Unexpected behaviour will occur if you modify the storage file in an unsupported way.
+If a particular transaction entry is corrupted, the program will try to skip it and read the next transaction entry.

 ## Command Summary 💡